bvfnbk/planning-poker/README.md

 which helps with building each module.

 ```
-Usage: build_image.sh MODULE VERSION
+Usage: build.sh MODULE VERSION

 Where:
     MODULE    : One of
-                    planning-poker-frontend
-                    planning-poker-signaling
-                    planning-poker-gateway
+                    frontend
+                    signaling
+                    gateway
     VERSION   : The version tag.
 ```

-which creates the image `MODULE:VERSION` in the local registry.
+The module name is prefixed with the string `planning-poker-`.
+Thus, building creates the image `planning-poker-MODULE:VERSION` in the local registry.

+Or run `build.sh all VERSION` to build all module images and tag them accordingly.

 ### Run